TeddyVersion/TeddyVersion/README.md

 ## Hi there 👋

+- 🔭 I’m currently working on Database Testing and Data Anaysis
+- 🌱 I’m currently learning Unit testing and React App Testing
+- 👯 I’m looking to collaborate on Visual testing for Storybook - Cheromatic, Selenium and Cypress testing

 <!--
 **TeddyVersion/TeddyVersion** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.